Khog123/CSCE155-C-Lab02/worksheet.md

   a) $250.25
   Answer:
-  Half of the Dollar exchange to 88.9639 GBP half of hte Dollar exchange to 14374 JPY
+  Half of the Dollar exchange to 92.34255 GBP half of hte Dollar exchange to 16873.857422 JPY

   b) $1,000.52
   Answer:
-  Half of the Dollar exchange to 355.5 GBP
+  Half of the Dollar exchange to 67463.062500 JPY
-  Half of the Dollar exchange to 57442 JPY
+  Half of the Dollar exchange to 369.191895 GBP

   c) $968,410.12
 Answer: